ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 Often an enterprise uses a transit VPC to monitor the traffic with the firewall-router.
 Currently enterprise <-> spoke traffic is flowing through the transit firewall-router.
 This section is about routing all VPC to VPC traffic through firewall-router.

-If you added routes to fix the transit -> enterprise and transit -> spoke as an optional step earlier now is the time to remove the routes that you manually added using the todo_cloud_notm console.
+If you added routes to fix the transit -> enterprise and transit -> spoke as an optional step earlier now is the time to remove the routes that you manually added using the {{site.data.keyword.cloud_notm}} console.
 {: note}

 ### Route Spoke and Transit to the firewall-router